dials/dials/CONTRIBUTING.md

   setting the name to None).
 Matplotlib is an exception to this guideline - because its startup logic defines the backend it uses, this can be imported inline.
 There are also a few exceptions to help avoid circular imports that are hard to remove.
-Further, unique imports are encouraged within code branches or within optional functions/classes that are not always used when the file is imported.
+Further, unique imports are allowed within code branches or within optional functions/classes that are not always used when the file is imported.
 This reduces the runtime import load for functionality that isn't universally used.